homerours/cosmic/README.md

 ## Overview

-This is a music player app for smartphones.
+This is a music player app for Android (4.1+) smartphones.
 It is built using [Apache Cordova](https://cordova.apache.org/) and [Ionic Framework](http://ionicframework.com/).
 The main goal of this project is to build an user-friendly, nice-looking and efficient music app.

 <img src='https://github.com/homerours/cosmic/blob/master/screenshots/playlist-home.jpg' width='200px' height='350px'>
 <img src='https://github.com/homerours/cosmic/blob/master/screenshots/player.jpg' width='200px' height='350px'>